cyancirrus/cms_study/README.md

 ### TODO: Measure Polarity Review

+### Api Needs Haversine distance for the query
+As above the 111 scaling rule does not apply as expected, might need to dig into the math zipcode maps also update it could be that the zips have changed in those regions

+### Aggregate Scores

 For the psychiatric (IPFQR) measures, the current prototype applies a coarse polarity rule (treating all rate/percent columns as if lower is better).
 This is directionally useful for the demo but not clinically precise.